amazon-connect/amazon-connect-streams/Documentation-DR.md

     * `allowFramedSoftphone`: Normally, the softphone microphone and speaker components are not allowed to be hosted in an iframe.
 This is because the softphone must be hosted in a single window or tab.
 The window hosting the softphone session must not be closed during the course of a softphone call or the call will be disconnected.
 If `allowFramedSoftphone` is `true`, the softphone components will be allowed to be hosted in this window or tab.
     * `disableRingtone`: This option allows you to completely disable the built-in ringtone audio that is played when a call is incoming.
     * `ringtoneUrl`: If the ringtone is not disabled, this allows for overriding the ringtone with any browser-supported audio file accessible by the user.
-    * `allowFramedVideoCall`: Currently video call can only be in one single window or tab..
+    * `allowFramedVideoCall`: Currently video call can only be in one single window or tab.
 If `true`, CCP will handle video calling experience in this window or tab and agents would be able to see and turn on their video if they have video permission set in the security profile.
 If `false` or not provided, CCP will only provide voice calling.
+    * `allowFramedScreenSharing`: Currently it is recommended to enable screen share button on only one CCP in one single window or tab.
+If `true`, the Contact Control Panel will display the screen share button on that window or tab.
+    * `allowFramedScreenSharingPopUp`: If `true`, clicking the screen sharing button in the embedded CCP will launch the screen sharing app in a new window.
+If `false` or not provided, clicking the button will not launch the screen sharing app.
     * `allowEarlyGum`: If `true` or not provided, CCP will capture the agent’s browser microphone media stream before the contact arrives to reduce the call setup latency.
 If `false`, CCP will only capture agent media stream after the contact arrives.
 * `pageOptions`: This object is optional and allows you to configure which configuration sections are displayed in the settings tab.
     * `enableAudioDeviceSettings`: If `true`, the settings tab will display a section for configuring audio input and output devices for the agent's local machine.
 If `false`, or if `pageOptions` is not provided, the agent will not be able to change audio device settings from the settings tab.
     * `enableVideoDeviceSettings`: If `true`, the settings tab will display a section for configuring video input devices for the agent's local machine.
 If `false`, or if `pageOptions` is not provided, the agent will not be able to change video device settings from the settings tab.
     * `enablePhoneTypeSettings`: If `true`, or if `pageOptions` is not provided, the settings tab will display a section for configuring the agent's phone type and deskphone number.
 If `false`, the agent will not be able to change the phone type or deskphone number from the settings tab.
 * `shouldAddNamespaceToLogs`: prepends `[CCP]` to all logs logged by the CCP.
 Important note: there are a few logs made by the CCP before the namespace is prepended.
-* `ccpAckTimeout`: A timeout in ms that indicates how long streams will wait for the iframed CCP to respond to its `SYNCHRONIZE` event emissions.
-These happen continuously from the first time `initCCP` is called.
-They should only appear when there is a problem that requires a refresh or a re-login.
+* `ccpAckTimeout`: A timeout in ms that tells CCP how long it should wait for an `ACKNOWLEDGE` message from the shared worker after CCP has sent a `SYNCHRONIZE` message to the shared worker.
+This is important because an `ACKNOWLEDGE` message is only sent back to CCP if the shared worker is initialized and a shared worker is only initialized if the agent is logged in.
+Moreover, this check happens continuously.
-* `ccpSynTimeout`: A timeout in ms that indicates how long streams will wait to send a new `SYNCHRONIZE` event to the iframed CCP.
-These happens continuously from the first time `initCCP` is called.
+* `ccpSynTimeout`: A timeout in ms that tells CCP how long to wait before sending another `SYNCHRONIZE` message to the shared worker, which should trigger the shared worker to send back an `ACKNOWLEDGE` if initialized.
+This event essentially checks if the shared worker was initialized aka agent is logged in.
+This check happens continuously as well.
-* `ccpLoadTimeout`: A timeout in ms that indicates how long streams will wait for the initial `ACKNOWLEDGE` event from the shared worker while the CCP is still standing itself up.
+* `ccpLoadTimeout`: A timeout in ms that tells CCP how long to wait before sending the very first `SYNCHRONIZE` message.
+The user experience here is that on the first CCP initialization, the login flow is delayed by this timeout.
+  * As an example, if this timeout was set to 10 seconds, then the login pop-up will not open up until 10 seconds has pass.

 #### A few things to note: